StuntsPT/my-kernel-config/README.md

 What does not work (so far):
 * Virtualbox (requires manual module compilation);
-* Some Iptables rules do not seem to be working.
-I will have to dig deeper to figure this out;
+* ~~Some Iptables rules do not seem to be working.
+I will have to dig deeper to figure this out;~~ Solved!

 Results:
 * Over 1 second saved on boot (my laptop boots in 7 seconds from GRUB2 to GDM, down from 8, so that's about a 15% improvement);
 * Very responsive desktop.
 I can identify the kernel I am running (stock Arch kernel or my custom one) just by playing around in gnome-shell;
 * A great learning experience on the kernel (at least I can say I have scratched the surface);
+* Temperature readings from the Radeon card, which need a kernel patch to work.